cikasfm/okta-kvstore/README.md

 ## Summary

-This project will try to implement and showcase development skills using GoLang
+This project will try to implement a Distributed Key-Value Store and so showcase development skills using GoLang

 Author: [Zilvinas Vilutis](https://www.linkedin.com/in/zvilutis/)